 Initial configuration

-This section describes how the product will be configured after installation for Nomad Enterprise deployments.
-It may take several weeks to work through all of the recommendations from each section, but this should be the primary focus of the Nomad Enterprise platform operators after the initial deployment of Nomad Enterprise has been completed.
+This section describes how to configure the product after installation.
+It may take several weeks to work through all of the recommendations from each section, but this is the primary focus of the Nomad Enterprise platform operators after completing the initial deployment of Nomad Enterprise.
 Establishing these foundational configuration best practices before targeting consumer workflows is crucial.
-This will ensure a stable foundation for both current and future growth.
+This ensures a stable foundation for both current and future growth.

 - Enable mTLS and gossip encryption(opens in new tab)